BRAZIL SOLO TRAVEL GUIDE

 BRAZIL TRAVEL SAFETY

-Of course, my standard tips for female and solo travelers still apply:
+Of course, my standard travel tips for female travelers and solo travelers also apply:

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.

 - always be aware of your surroundings, especially if you feel the need to imbibe or feel the need to “let loose” – you’re on vacation so have fun!